AI in patient portals pharma

 2.3 Improved communication and self-management tools

-These are just a few ways AI and ML can personalize the patient experience within portals, fostering deeper engagement and empowering patients to actively manage their health.
+These are just a few ways AI generated insights can personalize the patient experience within portals, fostering deeper engagement and empowering patients to actively manage their health.

 3. Benefits for the pharma industry